MarufHasan24/mathlib/README.md

 **A little description** :

-- `math.info` : It will preasent a query data of mathlib-n laibrary as a javascript object.
+- `mathlib.info` : It will preasent a query data of mathlib-n laibrary as a javascript object.
-- `math.length` : It will give you the length of math object.
+- `mathlib.length` : It will give you the length of math object.
-- `math.mathlib()` : It's a fun function.
+- `mathlib.mathlib()` : It's a fun function.
 There is no such important work it done.
 It's just a terminal animation.
 But it will give you some important information about your calculation mood and your saved,restored and trushed files number at the end.
-- `math.recList` : return an array of record's files name.
+- `mathlib.recList` : return an array of record's files name.

 ## Licence